Making regular payments

 There are different ways you can make and manage regular payments, such as by Direct Debit or standing order, but when you authorise a retailer or organisation to claim regular payments from your credit or debit card it is called a recurring transaction or continuous payment authority.
 There are important differences between recurring transactions, Direct Debits and standing orders:

-A Direct Debit is like permission that you give to your bank or building society to make regular payments from your current account at the request of, and to the account of a specified organisation.
+A Direct Debit is a permission that you give to your bank or building society to make regular payments.
+These come from your current account and are at the request, and to the account of a specified organisation.
 This type of payment is subject to the Direct Debit Guarantee which includes a refund guarantee.
 A Direct Debit can be cancelled at any time by customers informing their bank or building society, usually in writing, to stop the arrangement.
 It is advisable to inform the supplier as well, but this is not obligatory, as the bank or building society will also do it.

 If you would like more information about Direct Debits, standing orders and other types of automated payments please go to www.payyourway.org.uk